mozarzaa/final_project_2020Sp/README.md

  4)Automated testing using TravisCI

 * Yuttawee Kongtananan:
- 1)Household revenue and CPI data cleaning
+ 1)Household revenue, Household expenses, and CPI data cleaning 2)Doctests
- 2)Doctests
  3)Findings and Analysis of outcome